Long Term Care Insurance

 Traditional LTCI—this is the best but also the most expensive type of LTCI.
 You pay an annual premium of $2,500-$10,000+ a year (depending on your age); and if you incur LTC expenses, the policy will pay up to its daily limit.
 Traditional LTCI is like term life insurance.
 If you don’t use it, you do not get the premiums back.

-Single Premium Life Insurance policies that have LTC benefits—most people are not aware of the fact that they can purchase a life insurance policy that has a LTC benefit.
+Single Premium Life Insurance policies that have LTC benefits—most people are not aware of the fact that they can purchase a life insurance policy that has an LTC benefit.
 Why would you purchase this type of policy?
-Because if you ever need the money you paid in premiums it’s accessible.
+Because if you have LTC costs, the policy will pay and if you ever need the money you paid in premiums, it’s accessible.
 That’s right.
 If you paid a $200,000 one-time premium for a policy and needed the money in years two, three, or whenever, you could ask the insurance company for a refund of your entire premium.

 To view/listen to a video presentation on SPL policies, please click on the picture below.

 Retirement Life™ (RL)—as you can read by clicking here, growing wealth through the use of RL can be a terrific idea for many.
-A nice byproduct of using a RL is that the policy comes with a FREE chronic illness rider.
-Essentially, if you can’t perform 2 of 6 ADLs, the insurance company will give you 2% of your death benefit early (tax free).
+A nice byproduct of using an RL policy is that the policy comes with a FREE chronic illness rider.
+Essentially, if you can’t perform 2 of 6 ADLs, the insurance company will give you 2% of your death benefit early (tax-free).
 This type of coverage is not as good as a traditional LTCI policy; but if you are buying a policy to build wealth, why not buy one with a FREE chronic illness benefit?

 Deducting the cost for LTCI